How Long Should You Wait Before Sealing Your Concrete Driveway?

 Once your driveway has been sealed, you will need to care for it properly.
 You should sweep off any dirt, leaves, and debris on a regular basis.
 You can also use your garden hose and garden nozzle to spray it off.

 However, you should not power wash the driveway, as this can remove the sealant.
+Sealing that has been washed away increases the risk of concrete driveway cracks.
 If you spill anything other than water on the driveway, it is important to clean up the spill right away to prevent it eating through the sealant and staining your driveway.

 Depending on the type of sealant used, it will need to be reapplied periodically.
 Most sealants will last about two years but can vary based on the type of sealant used and the amount of traffic and wear.